 Awareness and visibility into the IT estate that support business objectives is critical

 The IT estate is big, complex, dynamic, and mission-critical.
 As we’ve all learned, it does not take much to push things off balance, and off balance can have an immediate impact on numbers that matter to the C-Suite (revenues, costs, CSat scores, etc.).
 Most of the prospects we talk to are either 1) tracking assets manually – on a spreadsheet – which is riddled with inaccuracies and does not scale, or 2) they use a siloed asset management approach (one for hardware, another for software, a third for mobile devices, etc.).
 Neither of these will give you what you need (a holistic, real-time view into who has what where, that can scale effortlessly to cloud level numbers).
-The management of your IT infrastructure and how you track everything has to map to how the end users interact with system resources.
-No one uses software without hardware, yet nearly all asset management systems still treat them as siloed systems.
+The orchestration of your IT infrastructure and how you track everything has to map to how the end users interact with system resources.
+No one uses software without hardware, yet nearly all asset management systems still treat them as separate, siloed systems.
 No one goes into the cloud without hardware and software, and yet these are also treated like completely unconnected resources, when in fact they are deeply embedded in each other.

 This is where a holistic view adds genuine value; you need insight into the entirety of your IT estate, since that is what is enabling the processes and workflows that make your business run.
 IT’s view should not be about IT, it should be about lines of business and what they can do to maximize the LOBs success.
 At the same time, LOBs need to make sure IT is in lockstep with them, or ideally even one step ahead.